maragelis/ParadoxRs232toMqtt/README.md

 See wiki for more info on Groups and sub groups

+After flashing the wemos connect to its wifi, (PARADOXController_AP), go to page 192.168.4.1 give it your wifi credentials and MQtt server address.
+Thats it

 Next step is to send commands to the alarm System Any help is appreciated